redox-os/book/src/ch09-03-porting-applications.md

 We recommend that you use the SHA1 commit revisions of the latest stable version instead of tarballs, if you are on GitHub they appear as a collapsed code on the "Releases" page or "Tags" page.

-You can look this [GitLab example](https://gitlab.redox-os.org/redox-os/redox/-/commit/c8634bd9890afdac4438d1ff99631d600d469264), if you see this same commit [here](https://gitlab.redox-os.org/redox-os/redox/-/releases/0.8.0), it appears collapsed as "c8634bd9" and is clickable, you can find it on [this](https://gitlab.redox-os.org/redox-os/redox/-/tags/0.8.0) tag too.
+You can look this [example](https://github.com/redox-os/redox/commit/4f8c725f32a434ada132ca3296d31d4bbb75f850), if you see this same commit [here](https://github.com/redox-os/redox/releases/tag/0.5.0), it appears collapsed as "4f8c725" and is clickable.

 The first two lines of your `recipe.toml` will looks like this:
 ```